Code-Institute-Submissions/legendary-palatinate/README.md

 Join our hunting association on an extraordinary journey through untold legends of the Palatinate Forest.

-The Palatinate Hunting Association is a web project that takes users on an immersive journey through the enchanting mysteries and legends of the Palatinate Forest.
+The Palatinate Hunting Association is a web project that takes users on a journey through the enchanting mysteries and legends of the Palatinate Forest.
 Rooted in the heart of continental Europe, this project aims to explore the untold stories of the forest's spirit, using rich narratives and vivid descriptions to entice and captivate the reader.

 ---